adamkola-git/Pandas-NumPy-Seaborn-Plotly-CheatSheet/README.md

 This repository contains a comprehensive Jupyter cheatsheet for data analysis in Python, designed as a quick reference for both beginners and experienced practitioners.
 The document consolidates essential Pandas, NumPy, and data cleaning operations in a visually accessible and structured format.

 🧰 Features
-	•	Clean HTML layout for in-browser viewing.
 	•	Syntax-highlighted code blocks for common operations.
 	•	Covers loading, cleaning, transforming, and analyzing data using Python.
-	•	Easy to integrate or open in JupyterLab or any HTML viewer.
+	•	Easy to integrate or open in JupyterLab.

 📦 Technologies
 	•	Python (Pandas, NumPy)